Back to blog

 • Within 5 percentage points: Urgent.
 A response strategy can move you there in weeks.

 • 5-15 points away: Important.
-A strategy will get you there in 1-3 months.
+You'll get there in 1-3 months with a real strategy.

 How many hours per week are you spending on reviews?

 • 0 hours: The cost is invisible but real.
-Your score is decaying while you are not looking.
+Your score is decaying while you're not looking.

-• 1-5 hours: You are doing something.
+• 1-5 hours: You're doing something.
 AI could 5x your coverage in the same time.

-• 5-15 hours: This is unsustainable.
-You need a system change before burnout sets in.
+• 5-15 hours: That's unsustainable.
+You need a system change before burnout hits.

 Not sure where you stand?
 Run a free review audit.
-You will see your response rate, tier position, and how many unanswered reviews are sitting there right now.
+You'll see your response rate, tier position, and how many unanswered reviews are sitting there right now.

 Pricing for community managers based on 2025-2026 industry salary data.
 AI-assisted pricing reflects ReviewRescue plans (Starter $97/mo, Growth $497/mo, Scale $1,497/mo).
 See full pricing details.
 Manual cost estimates assume $50/hour developer opportunity cost.
 For a deeper dive into individual approaches, see our manual vs. automated comparison and CM vs. AI comparison.